This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Yep, you guessed it, of course we’re going to start with Harry Potter!
 Anyway, who wouldn’t?

-In my Islands of Adventure post, I confessed that I’m a HUGE HP (Harry Potter) fan.
-But I’m sure you already knew that though, lol.
-So let’s talk about that magical greatness!
+I’m a HUGE Harry Potter fan, but I’m sure you already knew that, so let’s talk about that magical greatness!

-Come on, we’ve all heard of this ride at some point from the queue, the goblins, roller coaster thrill and a LOT more.
+Come on, we’ve all heard of this ride at some point.
+It’s famous for the goblins, a roller coaster thrill ride, and a LOT more.

 I love the Gringotts ride because you go underground in the Gringotts Bank (a bank for witches and wizards) where you experience the real danger of that bank.

-I know, there are a lot of motion sickness and simulator rides at Universal Studios Orlando, but it’s all based on movies so what can you do?!
+I know, there are a lot of motion sickness and simulator rides at Universal Studios Florida, but it’s all based on movies so what can you do?!

 You will not be bored waiting in the Gringotts queue though.
-You enter the lobby of Gringott bank where all the Goblins are working at their desks.
+You enter the lobby of Gringotts bank where all the Goblins are working at their desks.

 They look up at you and give you a weird look and a hilarious response.
 I won’t spoil that one for you.